Brest Fortress: Soviet defense of Brest Fortress

 At 04:15 (Moscow time) 22 June 1941, the German Wehrmacht attacked the Brest fortress with no warning.
 The attack started with an artillery barrage, including 60cm mortars of the second battery of the Heavy Artillery Battalion 833 Nr.
 III ("Thor") and Nr.
 IV ("Odin").
 The defenders were taken by surprise and initially failed to form a solid front.
 By 09:00 that day, the fortress was completely surrounded.
-The ensuing battle of Brest Fortress lasted for eight days, during which about two hundred soldiers and officers defending the castle died; German casualties amounted to 430 soldiers and officers.
+The ensuing battle of Brest Fortress lasted for eight days, during which about two hundred soldiers and officers defending the fortress died; German casualties amounted to 430 soldiers and officers.

 The last defended part in the fortress was taken by 29 June.
 All in all about 6,800 Soviet soldiers and commanders were captured.

-According to Soviet propaganda, the battle lasted until 20 July, with no one surrendering to the Germans.
+According to Soviet accounts, the battle lasted until 20 July, with no one surrendering to the Germans.
 This narrative became a testament to the resilience and courage of Red Army and Soviet people.
 A few Soviet soldiers did indeed hold out inside pockets of the fortress until as late as 23 July.

 The last Soviet platoon fighting in the fortress was led by Pyotr Gavrilov, a major commanding the 44th Motor Rifle Regiment of the 42nd Rifle Division.
 He surrendered with his remaining survivors on 23 July 1941 after holding out for 31 days and was held captive in Hammelburg and Ravensbrück concentration camps until his release after the end of the war in May 1945.
 He was awarded the Order of Lenin and the title Hero of the Soviet Union in 1957.